sassoftware/quickstart-sas-viya-gcp/README.md

         SAS Visual Data Mining and Machine Learning 8.3.1 on Linux

 *  The license file in .zip format (attached to your Software Order Email) available in a storage bucket from your GCP project.
+The storage bucket must be in the same project as your deployment.
 See  ["Creating Storage Buckets"](https://cloud.google.com/storage/docs/creating-buckets) and ["Uploading Objects"](https://cloud.google.com/storage/docs/uploading-objects) for more information.

 <a name="Deployment"></a>